sorata000x/Achievement/DevLog.md

+10/01/22
+I wasn't entire sure where I left off the last time I worked, which should have been recorded somewhere and that is pretty much the purpose of the diary, and somehow I that still happens, damn you my past self.
+It seems like I am trying to resolve circular import of the achievement pages and the buttons, which I am not sure what I was trying to do.
+Anyhow, I solved the problem by implementing the achievement info class which I think is a clearer way to pass information between the button and the page, and it works pretty well.

+09/19/22

+Been writing the program for almost every day, I need sometime off to prepare for my school which is about to start.
+I will be starting right after everything else are stabled.

 09/17/22

 I have difficulty wrapping my head around why QTextEdit doesn't have mouse press event in the event filter, and I could not find a walk around way to do it either.